Balram Yadav

 Balram Yadav is a leader of the Samajwadi Party in Uttar Pradesh.

 On 10 June 2016, he was re-elected to the Uttar Pradesh Legislative Council.
 He has four children including Sangram Yadav, also a politician of Samajwadi party.
 He is one of the founders of the party.
-He was elected as a minister of Uttar Pradesh 2012.
+He was elected as a minister of Uttar Pradesh in 2012.

+Personal life

+Balram Yadav was born to Lodhi Ram Yadav and hails from Azamgarh district.
+He completed his intermediate studies from Madhyamik Shiksha Parishad in Madhya Pradesh in 1964.
+Yadav is an agriculturalist by profession.